Nginx Web server

 Inside the

-context we can define the different types using thetypes
+httpcontext we can define the different types using thetypescontext -

 But there are so many types that it would get cumbersome.